 Wolds Way Lavender & Nature Farm

-As well as the lovely lavender, there’s a lot for children to enjoy from a trip to Wolds Way Lavender, from the willow maze to mini football golf, den zone and lots of nature to spot.
+As well as the lovely lavender, there’s a lot for children to enjoy from a trip to Wolds Way Lavender, from the willow maze to mini football golf, den zone, miniature railway and lots of nature to spot.
 Pre-booking is required.
 Find out more about the re-opening here.

 Murton Park has re-opened, with 16 acres to explore outdoors.
 You can enjoy the outdoor museum exhibits, farm animals, nature trail, Viking village, Roman fort and railway station platform.
-From Saturday 4th July, the playground will also be open.
+The playground is also open.
 Visit the Murton Park website for more information.

 Yorkshire Air Museum

-Explore the world of aviation as Yorkshire Air Museum reopens on 4th July.
+Explore the world of aviation as Yorkshire Air Museum has reopened.
 There’s a huge amount of space to play, lots of incredible engines to see and fascinating history to discover.
 Visit the Yorkshire Air Museum website for more details.

-Newby Hall has re-opened to the general public.
-There are a lot of restrictions in place, with the adventure playground and railway closed for now, but there are lots of gardens to explore.
+Newby Hall has re-opened to the general public, and the adventure playground and miniature railway are open too.
 Find out about Newby Hall’s opening here.

-The car parks, toilets and trails are open.
-Due to government advice, the pay equipment and play areas are closed, as is Go Ape, the visitor centre information desk cafe and bike hire.
-Toilet facilities will be limited to allow social distancing measures.
+The car parks, toilets and trails are open at Dalby Forest.
+Due to government advice, some of the play areas are closed, as is the bike hire.
+Toilet facilities are limited to allow social distancing measures.
 If the site becomes full, it may need to be closed.
 Visitors are asked to be kind to staff, respectful of residents and fellow visitors.
 Keep an eye on their Facebook page for updates.

-Castle Howard’s grounds are now open, with new procedures and restrictions – here’s what you need to know.
-The garden centre is now open.
+Castle Howard’s grounds are now open, with new procedures and restrictions.
+Skelf Island is open, as is the house (pre-book), garden centre and certain catering outlets.
 Follow the Castle Howard Facebook page for more details.

 Fountains Abbey is now open, but you’ll need to book in advance or you’ll be turned away.
-The car park and toilets will be open, but everything else will be closed.
+The car park and toilets are open, and there will be the opportunity to buy refreshments.
 Visit the Fountains Abbey website to pre-book your tickets.